 Provision in Cheshire East fits into three key levels of need:

 Universal short break services are available to all children.
 They promote the inclusion of disabled children and young people in activities with their peers, for example: Youth Clubs, Out of School Clubs and Leisure Centres.

 For up to date information on these activities in Cheshire East visit the Family Information Service.

 Some disabled children, young people and their families will need additional support to access a short break.
-The list of commissioned short break projects (PDF, 204KB) in Cheshire East shows those funded by the local authority to provide this targeted support.
-Each service may operate its own eligibility criteria and, in order to understand what support is required, may undertake its own assessment.
+We have timetable of commissioned short break providers groups and activities (PDF, 192KB) funded by the local authority.

 These services are for children with more complex or critical needs.
 These needs will usually be assessed by Children's Social Care working closely with the family and other agencies.
 Further information is outlined on the Services for disabled children page.

 Cheshire East Council has published its Short Breaks Statement (PDF, 710KB), which outlines the short breaks services available to families with disabled children and young people.
 The statement explains the type of services available, how these have been designed to meet the needs of families and how they will continue to be developed in response to feedback from parents and carers, children and young people.